 This step-by-step tutorial will show you how to quilt your very own cute Christmas stocking, why not make one for all the family?
 They're a beautiful festive accessory that will look picture perfect hanging in your home!

-This impressive patchwork stocking is easier than it looks, and it means you can play with (almost) as many colours and fabrics as you want.
+This impressive patchwork stocking is easier than it looks, and it means you can play with (almost) as many colors and fabrics as you want.

 First, we’re going to make a log cabin patchwork rectangle, then we’ll cut out our stocking shape from it, line it, back it and turn it into a beautiful finished stocking.